alexlongshaw/alexlongshaw.github.io/_posts/2016-09-17-hiding-the-version-number-from-nginx-headers.md

 ### What are the risks?

-Now our attacker knows the version of NGINX, they can look through [known vulnerabilities](http://nginx.org/en/security_advisories.html) that they can use to cause denial of service or get access to potentially sensitive information.
+Now our attacker knows the version of NGINX, they can look through [known vulnerabilities](http://nginx.org/en/security_advisories.html){:target="_blank" rel="noopener"} that they can use to cause denial of service or get access to potentially sensitive information.

 If we look at the known vulnerabilities in this version, we can see the following potential medium severity risks.